Plumas Eureka State Park: Stamp Mills & Gold Mining History

-- Open during the summer
+- Only open during the summer

 - Tours are available throughout the day and you can sign up in the museum

 Established in 1959, this park shows and protects the history of the active mid-19th century California Gold Rush mining period.
-The park includes: a museum in the miner’s bunk house, the Mohawk Stamp Mill, stables, a blacksmith shop, the mine office, and a miner’s home “Moriarity House.”
+The park includes a museum in the miner’s bunkhouse, the Mohawk Stamp Mill, stables, a blacksmith shop, the mine office, and a miner’s home “Moriarity House.”

-I made my way up the trail and passed some intricate displays that showed how the mining was done in the stamp mill.
+I then made my way up the trail and passed some intricate displays that showed how the mining was done in the stamp mill.

 The Stamp Mill

 I have seen a few other stamp mills, like the Kentucky Mine Museum mill, but it paled in comparison to the vastness of this mill.
-It was easily 75 feet tall and was a daunting and beautiful example of the architecture of the time as well as the gold mining process.
+It was easily 75 feet tall and was a daunting and beautiful example of the architecture of the time, as well as the gold mining process.